Imprint Data Protection

 a) Right to information

-You can request confirmation from the person responsible as to whether personal data concerning you is being processed by us.
-If such processing occurs, you can request information from the person responsible about the following information:
+You can request confirmation from the controller as to whether personal data concerning you is being processed by us.
+If such processing is taking place, you can request the following information from the controller:

 (1) the purposes for which the personal data are processed;

-(2) the categories of personal data that are processed;
+(2) the categories of personal data being processed;

-(3) the recipients or categories of recipients to whom your personal data has been or will be disclosed;
+(3) the recipients or categories of recipients to whom the personal data concerning you have been or will be disclosed;

-(4) the planned duration of storage of the personal data concerning you or, if specific information on this is not possible, criteria for determining the storage period;
+(4) the planned duration for which the personal data concerning you will be stored or, if specific information is not possible, the criteria for determining that duration;

-(5) the existence of a right to rectification or deletion of personal data concerning you, a right to restrict processing by the controller or a right to object to this processing;
+(5) the existence of a right to rectification or erasure of personal data concerning you, a right to restriction of processing by the controller or a right to object to such processing;

-(6) the existence of a right to lodge a complaint with a supervisory authority;
+(6) the existence of a right of appeal to a supervisory authority;

-(7) all available information about the origin of the data if the personal data is not collected from the data subject;
+(7) all available information as to their source, where the personal data are not collected from the data subject;

-You have the right to request information as to whether the personal data concerning you will be transferred to a third country or to an international organization.
-In this context, you can request to be informed about the appropriate guarantees in accordance with Article 46 EU GDPR in connection with the transfer.
+You have the right to request information about whether the personal data concerning you will be transferred to a third country or to an international organization.
+In this context, you can request to be informed of the appropriate safeguards in accordance with Art.
+46 of the EU GDPR in connection with the transfer.

-You have the right to request correction and/or completion from the person responsible if the personal data processed concerning you is incorrect or incomplete.
-The person responsible must make the correction immediately.
+You have the right to request that the controller rectify and/or complete your personal data if it is incorrect or incomplete.
+The controller must rectify the data immediately.

-c) Right to restrict the processing of your data
+c) Right to restriction of processing of your data

-You can request the restriction of the processing of personal data concerning you under the following conditions:
+You may request the restriction of the processing of your personal data under the following conditions:

-(1) if you contest the accuracy of the personal data relating to you for a period enabling the controller to verify the accuracy of the personal data;
+(1) if you contest the accuracy of the personal data concerning you for a period enabling the controller to verify the accuracy of the personal data;

-(3) the person responsible no longer needs the personal data for the purposes of processing, but you need them to assert, exercise or defend legal claims, or
+(3) the controller no longer needs the personal data for the purposes of the processing, but you need them to assert, exercise or defend legal claims, or

-(4) if you have objected to the processing in accordance with Article 21 Para.
-1 EU GDPR and it is not yet clear whether the legitimate reasons of the controller outweigh your reasons.
-If the processing of personal data concerning you has been restricted, this data - apart from its storage - may only be used with your consent or to assert, exercise or defend legal claims or to protect the rights of another natural or legal person or for reasons of important public interest of the Union or a Member State.
+(4) if you have objected to processing pursuant to Art.
+21 (1) GDPR and it has not yet been determined whether the legitimate grounds of the controller override your grounds.
+If the processing of personal data concerning you has been restricted, these data may – with the exception of storage – only be processed with your consent or for the establishment, exercise or defense of legal claims or to protect the rights of another natural or legal person or for reasons of important public interest of the Union or a Member State.

-If the restriction on processing has been restricted in accordance with the above conditions, you will be informed by the person responsible before the restriction is lifted.
+If the restriction of processing has been restricted in accordance with the above-mentioned conditions, you will be informed by the controller before the restriction is lifted.

 aa) Obligation to delete

-You can request that the person responsible delete the personal data concerning you immediately, and the person responsible is obliged to delete this data immediately if one of the following reasons applies:
+You may request the controller to delete the personal data concerning you immediately, and the controller is obliged to delete this data immediately if one of the following reasons applies:

 (1) The personal data concerning you are no longer necessary for the purposes for which they were collected or otherwise processed.

-(2) You revoke your consent on which the processing was based in accordance with Article 6 Paragraph 1 Letter a or Article 9 Paragraph 2 Letter a EU GDPR and there is no other legal basis for the processing.
+(2) You withdraw your consent on which the processing was based pursuant to Art.
+6 (1) (a) or Art.
+9 (2) (a) of the EU GDPR and there is no other legal basis for the processing.

-(3) You object to the processing in accordance with Article 21 Paragraph 1 of the EU GDPR and there are no overriding legitimate reasons for the processing, or you object to the processing in accordance with Article 21 Paragraph 2 of the EU GDPR processing.
+(3) You object to the processing pursuant to Art.
+21 (1) EU GDPR and there are no overriding legitimate grounds for the processing, or you object to the processing pursuant to Art.
+21 (2) EU GDPR.

 (4) The personal data concerning you were processed unlawfully.

-(5) The deletion of personal data concerning you is necessary to fulfill a legal obligation under Union law or the law of the Member States to which the controller is subject.
+(5) The erasure of personal data concerning you is necessary to fulfil a legal obligation under Union or Member State law to which the controller is subject.

-(6) The personal data concerning you was collected in relation to information society services offered in accordance with Article 8 (1) of the EU GDPR.
+(6) The personal data concerning you were collected in relation to information society services offered in accordance with Article 8 (1) of the EU GDPR.

 bb) Information to third parties

-If the person responsible has made the personal data concerning you public and is obliged to delete it in accordance with Article 17 Para.
-1 EU GDPR, he will take appropriate measures, including technical ones, taking into account the available technology and the implementation costs To inform data controllers who process the personal data that you, as the data subject, have requested them to delete all links to this personal data or copies or replications of this personal data.
+If the controller has made the personal data concerning you public and is obliged to erase it pursuant to Art.
+17 (1) EU GDPR, the controller shall take appropriate measures, including technical ones, taking into account the available technology and the implementation costs, in order to inform data controllers which process the personal data that you, as the data subject, have requested the erasure by such controllers of all links to these personal data or of copies or replications of these personal data.

 cc) Exceptions

-There is no right to deletion if processing is necessary
+The right to erasure does not exist if processing is necessary

 (1) to exercise the right to freedom of expression and information;

-(2) to comply with a legal obligation requiring processing under Union or Member State law to which the controller is subject, or to carry out a task carried out in the public interest or in the exercise of official authority vested in the controller became;
+(2) to fulfill a legal obligation required by Union or Member State law to which the controller is subject or to perform a task carried out in the public interest or in the exercise of official authority vested in the controller;

-(4) for archiving purposes in the public interest, scientific or historical research purposes or for statistical purposes in accordance with Article 89 (1) of the EU GDPR, insofar as the law referred to in section a) is likely to make the achievement of the objectives of this processing impossible or seriously impair it , or
+(4) for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Art.
+89 (1) GDPR, insofar as the right referred to in section a) is likely to make the achievement of the objectives of that processing impossible or seriously compromises it, or

 (5) to assert, exercise or defend legal claims.